marcelo-m7/MS-Portfolio/EDGE_FUNCTION_SETUP.md

 ### 1️⃣ Get Your Resend API Key

-You already have one: `re_VUmH6mTe_NSsCiB2JpMeCX77jqWYr6Do1`

-But let's verify it's active:
+If you already have one, verify it's active.
+Otherwise, create a new API key.

 - Go to <https://resend.com/api-keys>
 - Check if the key is active